Mughal style interior design: basics and inspiration

 Finish spaces with stacks of embroidered pillows and a few floor poufs.
 Choose pieces featuring zardozi or mirror work for extra sparkle.
 This is an easy way to mimic the relaxed luxury characteristic of Mughal interiors, and guests will appreciate the cozy, welcoming vibes these additions offer.

-Opt for lantern-style pendant lights in colored glass or intricate filigree metal.
+Opt for lantern-style pendant lights in colored glass or detailed filigree metal.
 Suspend them singly or in clusters over dining tables or corners for soft, patterned light at night.
 This touch evokes the intimate, layered illumination found in centuries-old Mughal palaces.

 FAQ